 Getting traditionally published had been a goal of mine since I was a teenager.
 However, the rise of ebooks and print-on-demand technology has changed the publishing game.

-And after Snitch was published, I decided to go the indie author route.
+After Snitch was published, I decided to go the indie author route.
 I wanted more control over how my books were published and marketed, and how many books were in a given series.

 At the same time, I insisted on putting out books that had the same professional quality of traditionally published books.
-Thus was born Pariah Press.
+Thus was born Dark Pariah Press.

 And if you read my books, PLEASE for the love of pizza, leave an honest review.
 Thanks!